 To conclude my interview, I requested Hyodo-sensei to give some advice to aspiring young leaders.
 The advice he gave was simple and rather humbling – never forget a sense of gratitude and gain trust and support from those surrounding you.
 After all, a team is made up of different people and without their trust and support, you cannot maximize the team’s outcome.
 An autocratic approach doesn’t last long.
 Hyodo-sensei stressed this point by sharing a saying in Japanese, “Behind every great company is a great leader, behind every great leader is a great supporter.”
 This saying pretty much sums up Toyota’s approach and there is no doubt that the role of team leader on the shop floor is indispensable to the success of the company.

-Eri Dennis is a Consultant of Shinka Management, a lean training and consulting firm with clients in over 50 countries.
-Eri is a regular leader of the Shinka Management Lean Japan Tour.
+Eri Dennis is a Consultant of Shinka Management, a lean training and consulting firm with clients in over 60 countries.
+Eri is a regular leader of the Shinka Management Lean Japan Tour, which includes a Toyota factory tour and visits to Toyota suppliers and other benchmark lean companies.
 Eri graduated with a Master of Arts in Japanese Interpreting and Translation from the University of Queensland and is NAATI accredited as a Professional Level Interpreter and Professional Level Translator.